Table of Contents

 Dosage: Start with a dose of about 1000 milligrams per day and work your way up to between 6000-8000 milligrams, taken within the hours leading up to exercise.

-Beetroot is a food that’s also closely related to the production of nitric oxide.
+Beetroot is a common food that’s also closely related to the production of nitric oxide.
 This valuable food contains dietary nitrate (NO3), which provides nitric oxide molecules to the body to use.

 Dietary nitrates like beetroot support heart health, although the reasons why and the mechanisms aren’t totally understood.† (53)